joaogardenberg-projects/node-react-boilerplate/backend/README.md

 - If you need to add/change environment variables for the backend service, do so in the [docker-compose.yml](docker-compose.yml) file.

-- If you want to see the output of the Backend service, open a terminal and type:
+- If you want to see the output of the Backend service, open a terminal and run:

   ```
   $ docker-compose logs -f --tail=100 backend